kushaldas/lym/docs/networking.md

 ```
 ### Remote login to a computer using ssh tool

-We use *ssh* command to login to the remote computers.
+We use the *ssh* command to login to remote computers.
 The remote
-computer must have *sshd* service running, and should also allow
+computer must have the *sshd* service running, and should also allow
 clients to connect to this service.
-Let us try to connect to the
+Let’s try to connect to localhost itself.
-localhost itself.
 Remember to start the *sshd* service before this
 step.

 ```